LikeTheSalad/aaper/README.md

 #### Using your custom RequestStrategyProvider

-After you've created your own `RequestStrategyProvider`, you need to disable the Aaper's automatic initialization in your `AndroidManifest.xml` file
+After you've created your own `RequestStrategyProvider`, you need to disable Aaper's automatic initialization in your `AndroidManifest.xml` file like so:

 ```xml